Package insert / product label

 No dose adjustment is necessary in patients with mild to moderate renal impairment.
 Zaleplon has not been adequately studied in patients with severe renal impairment.

-As with other sedative/hypnotic drugs, Zaleplon should be administered with caution to patients exhibiting signs or symptoms of depression.
+In primarily depressed patients treated with sedative-hypnotics, worsening of depression, including suicidal thoughts and actions (including completed suicides), have been reported.
+As with other sedative/hypnotic drugs, zaleplon should be administered with caution to patients exhibiting signs or symptoms of depression.
 Suicidal tendencies may be present in such patients and protective measures may be required.
 Intentional overdosage is more common in this group of patients (see OVERDOSAGE); therefore, the least amount of drug that is feasible should be prescribed for the patient at any one time.